-The much heralded consolidation of the legal services sector is at last under way.
-It is being driven in large part by the liberalisation and deregulation of the market.
+The much heralded consolidation of the legal services sector appears at last to be under way.
+This is being driven by the liberalisation and deregulation of the market.
 This in turn has led to the emergence of new entrants and new business models.
-Add the pressures of the global financial crisis, the shift in the balance of power from supplier (law firm) to consumer (clients), new technologies, increasing regulatory and compliance burdens and the Jackson reforms and it’s no surprise that thousands of law firms have merger on their radars.
+Add the global financial crisis and the inability of firms to recruit Partners in the years that followed, the shift in the balance of power from supplier (law firm) to consumer (clients), increasing regulatory and compliance burdens and it’s no surprise that thousands of law firms have merger on their radars.

 It’s not unusual for law firms and their busy management teams to try and work through the merger process themselves.
-But that process of working out what you are aiming for, identifying and evaluating targets, arranging and holding initial discussions, establishing what funding may be required, what structures will be needed, ascertaining cultural ‘fit’, cracking the ‘deal-breakers’, negotiating terms and completing the deal takes up an enormous amount of management time – and energy.
-And that’s before the real work starts – on planning the integration and success of the new business!
+But that process of identifying what you are looking for, establishing what funding may be required, what structures will be needed, identifying and evaluating targets, arranging and holding initial discussions, ascertaining cultural ‘fit’, cracking the ‘deal-breakers’, negotiating terms and completing the deal takes up an enormous amount of management time – and energy.
+And that’s before the real work starts – on planning the integration and success of the new business.

-Few consultants operating in this sector can rival Nigel’s hands-on experience of law firm mergers.
-Nigel was the driving force behind the merger which created SAS Daniels in 2006 and subsequently led the firm through three further mergers and the bolt-on of a five lawyer team.
-Nigel was invited by The Law Society to edit the Law Management Section Merger Toolkit, published in 2012.
-Many of the sectors’ leading lights contributed to the work, including Alan Hodgart, Andrew Hedley, Andrew Otterburn, Nick Jarrett-Kerr and Colin FitzPatrick.
+I was the driving force behind the merger which created SAS Daniels in 2006 and subsequently led the firm through three further mergers and the bolt-on of a five-lawyer team.
+I was invited by The Law Society to edit the Law Management Section Merger Toolkit, published in 2012.

 If you would like to discuss how I can help you and your firm, please e-mail firstname.lastname@example.org or telephone 07753 605236.